-Player characters

-CAN SAME SEX COUPLES GET MARRIED?

-HOW OLD DO YOU HAVE TO BE TO GET MARRIED OR ENTER INTO A CIVIL UNION?

-CAN YOU BE MARRIED OR IN A CIVIL UNION WITH TWO OR MORE PEOPLE AT THE SAME TIME?

-NAME TWO PEOPLE YOU'RE NOT ALLOWED TO MARRY OR HAVE A CIVIL UNION WITH

-WHAT IS THE DIFFERENCE BETWEEN A CIVIL UNION AND A MARRIAGE?
+CAN SAME SEX COUPLES Get Married?
+HOW OLD DO YOU HAVE TO BE to get married or enter into a civil union?
+CAN YOU BE MARRIED OR IN A CIVIL UNION WITH TWO OR MORE People at the same time?
+NAME TWO PEOPLE YOU'RE Not allowed to marry or Have a civil union with WHAT IS THE DIFFERENCE BETWEEN A CIVIL UNION AND A MARRIAGE?
 WHAT IS A DE FACTO RELATIONSHIP?

-HOW LONG DO YOU HAVE TO BE LIVING TOGETHER TO BE IN A DE FACTO RELATIONSHIP?

-CAN A PERSON BE REMOVED AS A GUARDIAN?

-DO YOU HAVE TO PUT THE FATHER'S NAME ON THE BIRTH CERTIFICATE?

-WHAT IS THE DIFFERENCE BETWEEN A PARENT AND A GUARDIAN?
+HOW LONG DO YOU HAVE TO BE Living together to be in a de facto relationship?
+CAN A PERSON BE REMOVED As a guardian?
+DO YOU HAVE TO PUT THE FATHER'S Name on the birth certificate?
+WHAT IS THE DIFFERENCE BETWEEN A parent and a guardian?
 WHO COULD APPLY TO BECOME A GUARDIAN OF A CHILD?

-AT WHAT AGE DOES A GUARDIAN STOP HAVING LEGAL RESPONSIBILITY FOR A CHILD?
+AT WHAT AGE DOES A Guardian Stop Having Legal Responsibility for a Child?

-DOES A STEP-PARENT HAVE THE SAME LEGAL RESPONSIBILITIES FOR THEIR STEP-CHILDREN AS A PARENT?

-IF A FATHER IS NOT ON THE BIRTH CERTIFICATE, WHAT COULD HE DO TO BE NAMED THE FATHER?
+DOES A STEP - PARENT HAVE THE SAME Legal Responsibilities for their Step - Children As A Parent?
+IF A FATHER IS NOT ON THE BIRTH Certificate, what could he do to be named the father?
 AT WHAT AGE CAN YOU BE ADOPTED?

-WHO COULD YOU TALK TO IF YOU NEED SUPPORT WITH YOUR RELATIONSHIP WITH YOUR PARENTS?

-WHERE CAN PARENTS GO FOR SUPPORT WITH PARENTING?
+WHO COULD YOU TALK TO IF You need support with your Relationship with your parents?
+WHERE CAN PARENTS GO FOR Support with parenting?
 WHAT IS A SEPARATION AGREEMENT?

-WHAT IS RELATIONSHIP PROPERTY?

-WHAT CAN YOU GO TO THE FAMILY COURT ABOUT?

-WHAT DOES "DISSOLUTION OF MARRIAGE" MEAN?

-HOW LONG DO YOU HAVE TO BE LIVING APART TO GET A DIVORCE?

-DO A CHILDREN AND YOUNG PEOPLE'S VIEWS HAVE TO BE TAKEN INTO ACCOUNT BY THE FAMILY COURT WHEN MAKING A PARENTING ORDER?

-WHO HAS TO PAY CHILD SUPPORT?

-WHAT'S THE DIFFERENCE BETWEEN "DAY-TO-DAY CARE" AND "CONTACT"?

-WHAT KIND OF THINGS ARE IN A PARENTING ORDER?

-WHERE CAN YOU GET SUPPORT IF YOUR PARENTS ARE SEPARATING?
+WHAT'S THE DIFFERENCE Between "Day-to-day Care" and "Contact"?
+WHAT KIND OF THINGS ARE In a parenting order?
+WHERE CAN YOU GET SUPPORT IF Your Parents are separating?
 WHAT IS A POLICE SAFETY ORDER?
 WHAT IS A PROTECTION ORDER?

-HOW OLD DO YOU HAVE TO BE TO APPLY FOR A PROTECTION ORDER?
+HOW OLD DO YOU HAVE TO BE TO Apply for a protection order?

-WHO CAN APPLY FOR A PROTECTION ORDER?
+WHO CAN APPLY FOR A Protection order?
 PEOPLE OFTEN THINK THAT DOMESTIC VIOLENCE IS ONLY PHYSICAL - NAME TWO OTHER FORMS OF DOMESTIC VIOLENCE?

-WHAT IS THE DIFFERENCE

-BETWEEN A POLICE SAFETY ORDER

-AND A PROTECTION ORDER?

-THINK OF TWO WAYS OF BEHAVING THAT YOU MIGHT SEE IN AN UNHEALTHY RELATIONSHIP?

-WHERE COULD YOU GO TO GET HELP OR SUPPORT?

-WHAT AGE GROUP IN AOTEAROA IS MOST LIKELY TO EXPERIENCE VIOLENCE OR ABUSE FROM A PARTNER, FAMILY MEMBER OR SOMEONE THEY KNOW?
+WHAT IS THE DIFFERENCE Between a police safety order and a protection order?
+THINK OF TWO WAYS OF BEHAVING That you might see in an Unhealthy relationship?
+WHERE COULD YOU GO TO Get Help or Support?
+HOW MUCH MORE LIKELY ARE STUDENTS TO EXPERIENCE INTERPERSONAL VIOLENCE (FOR EXAMPLE, SEXUAL ASSAULT) THAN THE NZ AVERAGE?